balzack/databag/README.md

   <a href="#"><img src="/doc/screenshot.png" width="80%"/></a>
 </p>

-Databag is a self-hosting network for the DWeb community, supporting the indicom messaging service.
+Databag is a self-hosting network for the DWeb community.
+The project includes the messaging service, IndiCom.
 Notable features include:
 - Public-private key based identity and not bound to any blockchain or hosting domain.
 - Direct communication between app and contact's node with no server-side replication.
 - Data revision trees for efficient syncrhonization.